Mel Gibson: Mad Max series

 Gibson got his breakthrough role as the leather-clad post-apocalyptic survivor in George Miller's Mad Max.
 The independently financed blockbuster helped to make him an international star.
 In the United States, the actors' Australian accents were dubbed with American accents.
 The original film spawned two sequels: Mad Max 2 (known in North America as The Road Warrior) and Mad Max 3 (known in North America as Mad Max Beyond Thunderdome).
 A fourth movie, Mad Max: Fury Road (2015), was made with Tom Hardy in the title role.

 Gallipoli

 The 1981 Peter Weir film Gallipoli is about a group of young men from rural Western Australia who enlist in the Australian Imperial Force during World War I. They are sent to invade the Ottoman Empire, where they take part in the 1915 Gallipoli campaign.
 During the course of the movie, the young men slowly lose their innocence about the war.
 The climax of the movie centers on the catastrophic Australian offensive known as the Battle of the Nek.

 Peter Weir cast Gibson in the role of Frank Dunne, an Irish-Australian drifter with an intense cynicism about fighting for the British Empire.
-Newcomer Mark Lee was recruited to play the idealistic Archy Hamilton after participating in a photo session for the director.
-Gibson later recalled:

-I'd auditioned for an earlier film and he told me right up front, "I'm not going to cast you for this part.
-You're not old enough.
-But thanks for coming in, I just wanted to meet you."
-He told me he wanted me for Gallipoli a couple of years later because I wasn't the archetypal Australian.
-He had Mark Lee, the angelic-looking, ideal Australian kid, and he wanted something of a modern sensibility.
-He thought the audience needed someone to relate to of their own time.

-Gibson later said that Gallipoli is, "Not really a war movie.
-That's just the backdrop.
-It's really the story of two young men."
+According to Gibson, Weir wanted him for the role because he was not an "archetypal Australian".
 The critically acclaimed film helped to further launch Gibson's career.
 He won the award for Best Actor in a Leading Role from the Australian Film Institute.